25l-ersms/25L-ersms-devops/terraform/README.md

 #### Timeout when SSH-ing to bastion

 Terraform creates a ~~security group~~ firewall rule which allows inbound TCP on port 2222 (default) **only from your current IP**.
 The IP is checked when applying the config.
 If you expect it could change, simply rerun `terraform apply`.

+#### Google could not find default credentials

+Example error message:

+> storage.NewClient() failed: dialing: google: could not find default credentials.
+See https://cloud.google.com/docs/authentication/external/set-up-adc for more information

+Terraform's Google provider is configured to use default `gcloud` credentials.
+If you have not configured them, run `gcloud auth application-default login`.